awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 For more information, see [Supported operations](supported-operations.md), [Features by engine version](features-by-version.md), and [Plugins by engine version](supported-plugins.md)\.

 If you start a new OpenSearch Service project, we strongly recommend that you choose the latest supported OpenSearch version\.
 If you have an existing domain that uses an older Elasticsearch version, you can choose to keep the domain or migrate your data\.
-For more information, see [Upgrading OpenSearch and Elasticsearch](version-migration.md)\.
+For more information, see [Upgrading Amazon OpenSearch Service domains](version-migration.md)\.

 ## Pricing for Amazon OpenSearch Service<a name="pricing"></a>